example42/example42.github.io/_drafts/2017-11-20-how_devops_changes_infrastructure.md

 The most important task is to tear down any barrier which exists between developers and operations.
 Usually we see that these two departments are part of different C-Level stakeholders, especially at large companies: Development usually is located within Product, whereas Operation is handled within Technology.
 You will always fight battles between the CPO (Chief Product Officer) and the CTO (Chief Technology Officer).
 Both have different goals: the CPO wants new features and products to be available for customers as soon as possible, whereas the CTO sees a desire for stable platforms.
 In this case the whole DevOps approach must be fully supported by the whole C-Level team.

-The next barriers which build up are mid-level managers.
+The next barrier which shows up are mid-level managers.
 Usually these are former technology people (either from development or operations) which have been given a team or even department lead.
 As team lead they are responsible to C-Level management for performance and results.
 Now these people have to adopt to a new role as team coach or leader.
 Their new main responsibility will be to remove any kind of issue their team has, they have to coach their staff to learn new technologies.
 This will take some time, as they first have to gain knowledge on how to fullfil the new role.

-The above mentioned case is quite simple to solve for C-Level management: just get the right people and support them directly while your mod management is on training courses.
+During this pahes, C-Level management gets an extra task.
+They have to prove to their technical team members that they fully support the company and culture change.
+THis can be achieved by finding or getting the right people and support them directly while your mid management is on training courses.
 Make the technicians a team which is directly under your control.
 If you haven't talked directly to your employees for a while you might want to change that now.

 Ensure that you have smart people.
 Not the ones which are the loudest.
 Listen to the silent ones.
 Everybody in your team is your favorite player.
-Onlyworking as a team will bring you success in implementing DevOps.
+Only working together as a team will bring you success in implementing DevOps.

 # We don't need DevOps?